Visit our Posture Control page to find out more about how Zscaler can help support your DevSecOps initiatives.

-In the DevOps methodology, developers (devs) and operations teams work together to create an agile, streamlined deployment framework.
+In the DevOps methodology, developers and IT operations teams work together to create an agile, streamlined deployment framework.
 DevSecOps aims to automate key security tasks by embedding security controls and processes in the DevOps workflow.
 DevSecOps practices extend the DevOps culture of shared responsibility to include security practices.

 Short for development, security, and operations, DevSecOps helps enterprises integrate security across application development by implementing security controls at each stage of the development life cycle.
 Finding and fixing security issues as early as possible helps save costs, avoid rework, and reduce risk by ensuring cloud workloads are secure before they’re deployed.

-DevSecOps helps meet the needs of modern development.
+DevSecOps helps streamline modern development environments and supports secure digital transformation.
 Enterprises are adopting cloud native services, employing automation, and refining iterative development processes.
 Devs often rely on reusable code and open source components.
 On top of that, sensitive data has become highly regulated.
-Alongside the evolving threat landscape, all this complexity puts pressure on security teams as they cope with finite expertise, resources, and tools.

 DevSecOps drives more efficient security practices, offering deep visibility enriched with full context and integration into devs’ tools and processes, paired with unified security across cloud infrastructure, confidential data, and applications.